MikeyBeez/AITools/README.md

 - Easy-to-extend framework for AI interactions
 - `input_util.py`: Provides an AI-friendly prompt function that supports asynchronous input and auto-completion
 - Conversation history management with a FIFO queue for context-aware responses
+- Logging system that writes to both console and file

 ## Architecture Guide

 AITools is designed with modularity, threading, and asynchronous operations in mind.
 This architecture allows for efficient, non-blocking interactions with AI models while maintaining a simple and extensible codebase.
+There;s an architectural guide in the documents directory.

 ### Key Architectural Principles